How can I slipstream service packs into One Note 2003?

 Do NOT just copy your CD to your HD!
 Instead, use the following steps:

+This is going to start the install process of One Note 2003.
+You’ll be presented with the option of where you want the files to go (I chose “G:\OneNote2003”), and you’ll be asked to enter your CD key.
 Network Installation Note: If you plan to use this installation point to install One Note 2003 from the network of via Group Policy (GPO) you must first create a folder on your server, share it, and then browse to that share via the network path, NOT the local path.

+The next step is to decompress the Administrative Update into a folder on your hard drive.
 Read my lips: You need the administrative version of SP3 to perform the slipstreaming process.
 The regular SP won’t do.
 Download it from the link at the Prerequisites section above.

+(where folder is the path to where you’ve downloaded SP3 and D:\OneNote2003SP3 is the folder to where you’ll extract the SP3 files.
+Use your own path if necessary) Lamer Note: The above command is ONE line.
+Just copy and paste.
 Note: If you double-click the downloaded EXE file, installation of the SP3 patch begins automatically.
 You DO NOT want to do that.
 So DO NOT double-click the file.
 Run the above command instead.

 After extracting the SP3 files you’ll end up with a few files: